 How will my confidential information be protected?

-Although Third Derivative will treat all application data as confidential information, we will share such data with our investor and corporate partners.
+D3 will treat all application data with care and discretion.
+We will share with our investor and corporate partners as needed for the selection process.
 The purpose of sharing information with our partners is to accelerate potential access to investment and deployment opportunities for your venture.
 In your application, please do not disclose any proprietary information that you consider to be your “secret sauce,” but be as clear as possible about your competitive advantage and differentiation.